REPOmAN2v2/File-Pruner/README.md

 File-Pruner
 =========

 This utility prunes unecessary data from supported filetypes.
 Right now it only supports .big files (actually .wav files) because this is what I needed it for and I threw it together in an hour.

-Launch it using `pruner -p /path/to/folder/containing/files -e extension` ( don't add a trailing slash to the path).
+Launch it using `pruner -p /path/to/folder/containing/files -e extension` (don't add a trailing slash to the path).
 The extension is, for example, `big` or `wav`.
-It outputs the pruned files and their old unnecessary header in `./ output`.
+It outputs the pruned files and their old unnecessary header in `./output`.

+The program is threaded, so files are parsed and processed in parallel.

 Supported command line arguments are: